Reality Winner: Early life

 Winner was born in Texas to Billie and Ronald Winner.
-Her unique name was selected by her father.

-She grew up in Kingsville and attended H. M. King High School, where she learned Latin at school, studied Arabic in her free time, and played on the soccer and tennis teams.
+Her father chose her unusual name.
+She grew up in Kingsville, Texas, and attended H. M. King High School, where she learned Latin at school, studied Arabic in her free time, and played on the soccer and tennis teams.

-Her father's influence early in her life had extensively shaped Winner's world view on many topics, including politics, history, philosophy, and religion.
-After the September 11 attacks, Winner had intense discussions with her father on geopolitics and Islam and he sparked her interest in the Arabic language.
+Her father's influence early in her life had extensively shaped Winner's worldview on many topics, including politics, history, philosophy, and religion.
+After the September 11 attacks, Winner had intense discussions with her father on geopolitics and Islam, and she decided to learn the Arabic language.

 Career

 Winner served in the United States Air Force from 2010 to 2016, achieving the rank of senior airman (an E-4 paygrade) with the 94th Intelligence Squadron.
 After two years of language and intelligence training, she was posted to Fort Meade, Maryland.
-She worked as a cryptologic linguist, being fluent in the Persian language and in Dari, the Persian dialect spoken in Afghanistan, as well as in Pashto.
+She worked as a linguist who spoke the Persian language as well as Dari and Pashto, the two official languages of Afghanistan.
 Assigned to the drone program, she listened in on intercepted foreign chatter to provide U.S. forces with intelligence.
 Winner was awarded the Air Force Commendation Medal for "aiding in 650 enemy captures, 600 enemies killed in action and identifying 900 high value targets."